-Here's a quick visual guide to making the pesto.
+Here's a quick visual guide on how to make vegan pesto (full recipe is in the printable card at the end of the post).
 You can skip toasting the nuts if you are in a hurry!

 Step 1 - Wash your basil (or other greens) and remove any very thick, tough stalks - small ones are ok!

 Step 2 - If desired, lightly toast your nuts (or seeds) in a pan to bring out extra nutty flavour.